Registering on the eDocuments service for the first time

 I attended Oxford via an associated institution, such as Westminster College or Oxford Institute of Legal Practice, can I use this service?

 At this time, no, but we can issue you with a similar document if we can trace your record.
-Please email firstname.lastname@example.org for further advice.
+Please email email@example.com for further assistance if required.

-No. Like other secure documents, these can only be issued to the person whose name appears in the degree information.
-We will not issue these to third party email addresses.
-Do not register accounts on behalf of other people.
+No. General Data Protection Regulation (GDPR) prohibits the disclosure of student information without consent.
+Like other secure documents, these can only be issued to the person whose name appears in the degree information.

-I need to change my password even though I was registered before.
-How do I do this?
+I can’t log in and need to change my password, how do I do this?

 If you do need to reset the password the full procedure is as follows:

-- Locate the Request to Reset Password email, and click Link To Reset Weak Password.
+- Locate the Request to Reset Password email, and click link to reset password.

 - Receive a confirmation email to acknowledge that your password has changed.
 You do not need to respond to this email.